 The mid-year book freak out tag is slightly different from re-capping my goals, as it’s more about what I have and have not enjoyed reading so far this year.
 So without further ado, let’s jump in!

 Best book(s) you’ve read so far in 2020

 I have two favourite books of the year so far, and they are Hamnet by Maggie O’Farrell and Daisy Jones and the Six by Taylor Jenkins Reid.
-I read the former during lockdown and I thought it was great.
-I’ve not read anything by Maggie O’Farrell before, but apparently I’ve started with her best book.
+I read the former during the lockdown and I thought it was great.
+I’ve not read anything by Maggie O’Farrell before, but apparently, I’ve started with her best book.
 I’ve been meaning to read Daisy Jones for ages, but only download the audiobook at the beginning of the year.
 I ripped through it and thought it was spectacular.

 Best sequel you’ve read so far in 2020